 The general rule is that you should not exceed a 30% credit card utilization rate.
 That means that in our example, you would not want to use more than $6,000 of your available $20,000 credit.
 Even though 30% might seem like a small percentage, keeping below that threshold can ensure that your credit score isn’t being dinged for over-utilization.

 score?
 See a breakdown in the SoFi app.

-The world of credit scores can make your head spin, but what we know for sure is that credit card utilization plays a big role in how companies compute your credit score.
+Credit card utilization plays a big role in how companies compute your credit score.
 In fact, about 30% of your credit score is determined by your credit card utilization rate.
 That means a high credit card utilization rate can adversely affect your credit score.
 For a deep dive into the topic, check out How Does Credit Utilization Affect Your Credit Score?

-All of this might seem difficult to keep track of, but seeing as we live in the 21st century, it can actually be quite easy to set up account reminders that will alert you when you are approaching that 30% credit card utilization mark.
+Your credit utilization might seem difficult to keep track of.
+But we live in the 21st century, so it’s actually quite easy to set up account reminders to alert you when you are approaching that 30% credit card utilization mark.

-In addition to watching your credit card utilization rate, try to make payments on your credit cards on-time each month.
+In addition to watching your utilization rate, make your best effort to pay your credit card bills on-time each month.
 Checking your credit score regularly will also help you keep your financial health in check.
 Although you don’t want to check your score too often, it’s good to keep tabs to make sure the data being reported is accurate.

 Your credit card utilization ratio is the sum of all your credit card balances divided by the sum of your credit limits.
 Credit reporting agencies recommend keeping your ratio at 30% or below.
 Higher ratios can hurt your credit, since credit utilization accounts for 30% of your credit score.
 To lower your utilization rate, simply pay down your credit card balances.
 And think twice before closing a credit card you no longer use.
 You might also consider consolidating your credit card debt with a personal loan; a personal loan calculator can show you how much you could save on interest.